 Rebuilding Culture: Then and Now

 Widely credited as the founder of Western monasticism, Saint Benedict combined spirituality and practicality in his guide for monastic life, “The Rule of Saint Benedict”.
-The success of his communal experiment meant classical learning and Christian faith were preserved through the chaos and upheaval of medieval Europe.
+The success of his communal experiment preserved classical learning and Christian faith through the chaos and upheaval of medieval Europe.
 In a cultural sense, the Benedictines have always know what it means to rebuild.